bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 \phi{(X)}_{rec} = \phi{(X)}V \lambda^{-1}\lambda V^{T} = \phi{(X)}VV^{T}
 \end{equation}

-for one point $x$ out of sample projection:
+for one point $x$ out of sample projection to reduced space (possible):
 \begin{equation}
 y = U^{T}\phi{(X)} = \lambda^{-1}V^{T}\phi{(X)}^{T}\phi{(x_{new})}
 \end{equation}

-for one point $x$ out of sample reconsturction:
+for one point $x$ out of sample reconstruction (not possible):
 \begin{equation}
 x_{rec} = UY = \phi{(X)}V\lambda^{-1}\lambda^{-1}V^{T}\phi{(X)}^{T}\phi{(x_{new})}
 \end{equation}

-Recalling that in most general form we do not know what is the mapping $\phi{(X)}$, it is pretty obvious that not all steps from the Dual PCA are possible.
-We can project a new point to the $p-$dimensional space and can provide out of sample reconstruction.
-However, we cannot project back any training point back to the orignal space, nor can recounstruct out of sample point back, because they explicitly involve the mapping $\phi{(X)}$ not their dot-product.
+Recalling that in the most general form we do not know what is the mapping $\phi{(X)}$, it is pretty obvious that not all steps from the Dual PCA are possible.
+We can project a new point to the $p-$dimensional space.
+However, we cannot project back any training point back to the original space, nor can reconstruct out of sample point back, because they explicitly involve the mapping $\phi{(X)}$ not their dot-product.
 Again as in the case of Dual PCA, we need to calculate the right eigenvectors and the eigenvalues of the kernel matrix.
-Additional catch one should take in care is that it needs to centralize the kernel data in the kernel space (an operation that boils down to summation and substraction of kernels).
+An additional catch one should take into care is that it needs to centralize the kernel data in the kernel space (an operation that boils down to summation and subtraction of kernels).
 The summation of two kernels is again a kernel function so we do not have any problems there.

 ###### Autoencoders